liferay/liferay-frontend-projects/dxp/liferay_global_event_bus.md

 ### First Considerations

-In many situations you do not need an actually global event system because a more local form of communication may suffice.
+In many situations you do not actually need a global event system because a more local form of communication may suffice.
 For example, React components often [store shared state in a common ancestor](https://reactjs.org/docs/lifting-state-up.html), passing data down the tree via props or context, and communicating upwards using callbacks or by dispatching actions.

 The Liferay event system is useful to communicate between isolated contexts (eg. widgets, iframes).